11ty/11ty-website/docs/plugins.md

 ## List of Official Plugins

 * [`eleventy-plugin-rss`](https://github.com/11ty/eleventy-plugin-rss) is a collection of Nunjucks filters for RSS/Atom feed templates.
-* [`eleventy-plugin-syntaxhighlight`](https://github.com/11ty/eleventy-plugin-syntaxhighlight) for custom syntax highlighting Liquid tags.
+* [`eleventy-plugin-syntaxhighlight`](https://github.com/11ty/eleventy-plugin-syntaxhighlight) for syntax highlighting using Markdown and Liquid tags.

 ## Adding a Plugin